rubymonsters/ruby-for-beginners/source/09-writing_methods/03-usage.md

 And that will now print the number `5` to the screen.

-Let's have another look at that concept with the return value ("output"), as we just rushed over that a little.
+Let's have a closer look at that thing with the return value ("output"), as we just rushed over that a little.